yannickoswald/convergence/README.md

-# Global Convergence of Incomes in a Climate-Constrained World
+# Global convergence of incomes in a climate-constrained world

 ## Repository Overview

-This repository stores all code related to the paper **Oswald, 2024, Global Convergence of Incomes in a Climate-Constrained World** (in preparation/review).
+This repository stores all code related to the paper **Oswald, 2024, Global convergence of incomes in a climate-constrained world** (in preparation/review).

 All relevant output figures for this paper are produced in Jupyter notebooks.
 These notebooks employ the classes that represent the actual model, which are Python files.